Exercise doesn't cure cancer, but it can help

 Adjust the intensity of the exercise appropriately so as not to exhaust the patient

 These initiatives are part of a broader movement toward “prescription exercise,” which has been in effect by decree since March1, 2017.
 This involves the medical prescription of adapted physical activity (APA) programs for people with chronic illnesses.
-Added to this is the encouragement to engage in APA mentioned in the 2014–2019 Cancer Plan.
+Added to this is the encouragement to participate in APA mentioned in the 2014–2019 Cancer Plan.

 Influencing immunity, metabolism, inflammation, and neuropsychology

 The underlying idea is to slow the progression of the tumor and help prevent recurrence by specifically stimulating the individual’s immune, metabolic, inflammatory, and neuropsychological functions through targeted physical activity.
-Further scientific and clinical progress is needed to understand the mechanisms involved and to develop the best program for each patient, based on their tumor and lifestyle.
+Further scientific and clinical research is needed to understand the mechanisms involved and to develop the best program for each patient, based on their tumor and lifestyle.

 Gregory Ninot, Professor of Health, Psychology, and Sports Science, University of Montpellier